theohbrothers/Generate-DockerImageVariants/README.md

 }
 ```

-This will copy all descending files/folders of the `/app` folder located relative to the *base* of the repository into the image build directory.
+This will copy all descending files/folders of the `/app` folder located relative to the *base* of the repository into the to-be-generated `perl-git` variant's build directory (`/variants/alpine/perl-git`) as `/variants/alpine/perl-git/app`.

-## Advanced: Component-chaining
+## Advanced: Generate a single variant with Component-chaining

 When a variant's `tag` contains words delimited by `-`, it known as **component-chaining**.
 The result of processing each component template will be concatanated to form the final generated file.
-For instance, suppose you want a variant that generates a Dockerfile that installs `perl` and `git`:
+For instance, suppose you want a variant that generates a Dockerfile that installs `perl` and `git`, in `DEFINITIONS.ps1:

 ```powershell
 $VARIANTS = @(